astronomer/docs/astro/cli/configure-cli.md

 You can set Astro configureations at two different scopes: globally or by project.

-For project-specific configurations, Astro stores the settings in a file named `/...//.astro/config.yaml` in your project directory.
+For project-specific configurations, Astro stores the settings in a file named `.astro/config.yaml` in your project directory.
 This file is generated when you run `astro dev init` in your project folder.
-Global configurations, however, are stored in a central location.
+Global configurations, however, are stored in a central location with the Astro executable.

 ### Set project configurations